drtyhlpr/rpi23-gen-image/README.md

 Set the IP address for the second DNS server.

 ##### `NET_DNS_DOMAINS`=""
-Set the default DNS search domains to use for non fully qualified host names.
+Set the default DNS search domains to use for non fully qualified hostnames.

 ##### `NET_NTP_1`=""
 Set the IP address for the first NTP server.